Reuters and the False Armistice of 7 November 1918

 The armistice message reached some papers soon after 4:00 pm.
 Reuters’ reputation - “an agency which is recognised from its past record as the most reliable foreign news agency in the world” - was such that most accepted it without hesitation.
 The “imprimatur of Reuter upon it” was verification enough.

 By 4:25 pm, however, a follow-on message from Reuters was circulating telling them, without any explanation, to cancel the armistice bulletin.
 Other newspapers received warnings from the Exchange Telegraph Company.
 These stated that the London Foreign Office, having received no information about the signing of an armistice with Germany, was advising newspapers that until “an authoritative statement” had been made, “no credence” should be given to the Reuter bulletin.
-Apparently, Reuters had received a similar caution, most likely also from the Foreign Office, which had rendered “the matter open to question”.
-Later in the evening, the Press Association circulated other Foreign Office messages categorically denying the armistice news.
+Apparently, Reuters had received a similar caution, also from the Foreign Office, perhaps, which had rendered “the matter open to question”.
+Later in the evening, the Press Association, which had sent out the Reuter armistice bulletin to provincial newspapers, circulated other Foreign Office messages categorically denying the news.

 In spite of the prompt warnings, a number of evening papers apparently released the false news within minutes of its receipt.
 Others withheld it, as advised.
 Where the news had already gone out, some acted swiftly to inform the public that it was not officially confirmed; but “in many parts of the country” the warnings failed “to catch up with the original story”.
 In any case, once released the news spread very quickly by word-of-mouth and telephone.